 Review: The Recipe Box by Viola Shipman

-If you are a fan of heart-felt stories that will whisk you away on a virtual mini-vacation, The Recipe Box by Viola Shipman is one to read.
+The Recipe Box by Viola Shipman is one to read if you are a fan of heart-felt stories that will whisk you away on a virtual mini-vacation.
 This book is a beautifully written story that will have you longing for a trip to Michigan.
 It also explores the theme of self-discovery through the use of recipes and a multi-generational cast of characters.

 Having never read a Viola Shipman novel before, I had no idea that I was going to be transported into the story so easily.
 The passages and descriptions of the Michigan countryside are both breathtaking and vivid.
 I really enjoyed learning not only the history of the region, but the climate, and the gorgeous land formations.